Physician Assistant Studies Curriculum

 This rotation introduces students to practical concepts and principles of surgery, including pre-operative, intra-operative, and post-operative evaluation and management of the surgical patient.

 PAS 746 Women’s Health 4 credit hours

 This clinical rotation exposes the students to the practice of women’s health.
-Students will learn about evaluation and treatment of a variety of gynecologic and obstetrical problems as well as other issues specific to women’s health.
-(B3.02), (B3.03), (B3.04)
+Students will learn how to evaluate and treat a variety of gynecologic and obstetrical conditions as well as other issues specific to women’s health.